Kitware/geowatch/atk/rgd-ingress/algorithms/rgd_ingress/README.md

 ---|---|:---:
-aoi_bounds|Spatial bounds of the Area of Interest (AOI).|Yes date_range|Pull down images from within this date range|Yes
+aoi_bounds|Spatial bounds of the Area of Interest (AOI).|Yes date_range|Pull down images from within this date range|Yes username|Username for RGD account|Yes password|Password for RGD account|Yes
+output_dir|Directory where output images / data will be written.
+Will be created if it doesn't already exist. |Yes

 ## Outputs:
 Name|Description
 ---|---
-out_dir|Directory where output images / data will be written.
-Will be created if it doesn't already exist. stac_catalog|STAC Catalog JSON string
+output_dir|Directory where output images / data have been written. stac_catalog|STAC Catalog JSON string